ylvao/mrchem/doc/users/user_inp.rst

 B3LYP``), *or* you can set ``method = DFT`` and specify a "non-standard" functional in the separate DFT section (see below).
 See :ref:`User input reference` for a list of available default functionals.

+The solvent model implemented is a cavity free PCM, described in :cite:`gerez2023`.
+In this model we have implemented the Generalized Poisson equation solver, keyword ``pcm``, a Poisson-Boltzmann solver, keyword ``pcm-pb`` and a Linearized Poisson-Boltzmann solver, keyword ``pcm-lpb``.
+Further details for the calculation have to be included in the ``PCM`` section, see :ref: `User input reference` for details.

 .. note::